 Coronary Oxygen Delivery to the Myocardium

 Oxygen is supplied to the heart muscle (myocardium) by the coronary circulation.
-Coronary blood flow is determined by hemodynamic factors such as perfusion pressure and vascular resistance.
-The latter is determined by vascular anatomy and structure, as well as by changes in diameter of the vascular lumen resulting from contraction and relaxation of vascular smooth muscle (local regulation of blood flow).
+Coronary blood flow is determined by hemodynamic factors, such as perfusion pressure and vascular resistance.
+The latter is determined by vascular anatomy and structure, as well as by changes in the diameter of the vascular lumen resulting from contraction and relaxation of vascular smooth muscle (local regulation of blood flow).